aws-samples/aws-health-events-insight/README.md

 Ensure to execute this script in the specific AWS account for which you intend to backfill the events.

+## **FAQ**

+**Q: Does HEIDI support multiple payer/AWS organizations?**\
+**A:** Yes, HEIDI allows you to include additional organizational IDs during deployment.

+**Q: Is member setup required in all linked accounts?**\
+**A:** No, if the data collection deployment is in the delegated health admin account, member setup is NOT required in all linked accounts.
+See Member Setup for more details.

+**Q: What is the cost of the Heidi solution?**\
+**A:** The cost varies depending on the number of notifications.
+For up to 1 million notifications per month, it's approximately $30 including QuickSight licencing cost.
+For more details see [calculations](https://calculator.aws/#/estimate?id=a5243df5c6b91c413a8b535d292e480f34bdb030).

 ## **Troubleshooting**

 #### ***1. SYNTAX_ERROR: line 41:15: UNNEST on other than the right side of CROSS JOIN is not supported***